 What’s more, both commercial and home renovations are hazardous because there are many old buildings that have components made of asbestos.
 So, when these components start to break or deteriorate, the fibers enter the air, and eventually affect the people living or working in that property.

-Places Where Asbestos Exposure Occur the Most
+Places in Indianapolis Where Asbestos Exposure Occur the Most

 Unfortunately, the prime reason for mesothelioma is asbestos exposure.
 Since there is no safe exposure amount, you should consult your doctor as soon as the first symptoms start to appear.